The eyes that met mine were different.

-I hold to this day the adamant conviction that we will see a day when the homeless are no longer the forgotten citizens of our community, and this toxic stigma is put to rest.
-The adamant conviction that we will see a day when our fellow citizens actively alleviate injustices and relentlessly inspire change.
-It is with this very same adamant conviction that I hope you will help us bring this day to fruition.
+I hold a conviction that we will see a day when the homeless are no longer forgotten in our community, the toxic stigma is laid to rest, and our fellow citizens actively fight injustice and advocate change.
+It is with this same conviction that I ask you to help us make this day a reality.